bobbyaxe61/mars-rover-challenge/README.md

 ### Approach

-Using Strategy Design Pattern i define a family of algorithms, encapsulated each one of them and made them interchangeable.
+Using Strategy Design Pattern, I defined a family of algorithms, encapsulated each one of them and made them interchangeable.